magalhaes-andre/magalhaes-andre/readme.md

 :wave:  Hi there!
-My name is André and i am a software engineer.
 Admired by clever solutions, i'm currently aiming to learn a bit of everything and deep dive on my daily work needs.

 📔 What am i learning? (as of 07/12/2023 🗓️)
 - 🎯Golang